davestaab/living-requirements/README.md

 How should your software work?
 How does it work?
 These seems like basic questions that should be simple to answer.

 But where do you go to know for sure?
-What if the spec docs are out of date?
+You might specifications but what if the spec docs are out of date?
 How do you know if they're still accurate?
-How do you know everything is working after new features are added?
+How do you know old requirements still hold as new features are added?
 How do you know nothing broke after code is refactored?
 What is there's a dispute about how it should work or does work?

-These are all questions that can be answered by Behavior Driven Design (BDD) methodology and the Cucumber tool for
+These are all questions that can be answered by Behavior Driven Design (BDD) methodology and the Cucumber tool feature development.

 ### Discovery

 Most people learn about software by using it.
+Even developers have to refer to the

 So by definition